poweredgenl/smarthome/README.md

 - Washing machine + dryer: the Node-red flows monitor the energy usage and when the value stays below a certain amount of time, the system will notice the washing machine or dryer is not in cycle mode anymore, and will report this accordingly.
 - Smoke detection: multiple smoke detectors placed around the house which report via SMS / Telegram with photo and the HASS app if there is an emergency.
 - With Opentherm Gateway and sensors, the house notifies me when the pressure of the heating system is getting low, and/or, issues with the boiler flame, other faults are detected.
+- Morning alarm/wake up light link: you can use the integrated sensor of your phone (next_alarm) as an entity in an automation.
+Philips has nice wakeup lights but if you want this effect/routine with a different styled lamp then you have to program it yourself.
+Have build a node-red flow which checks / turns on a wakeuplight routine for me and my wife based on the alarm setting on our (android phones).

 ## Other automations